 Mexico has been high on my travel list for a few years and last September we finally headed off for a week in the beautiful sunshine and Caribbean sea.
-My main aim for the week was to relax in the sun with frozen cocktails & get myself ready for my new job that I would be starting on my return home the week after.
+My main aim for the week was to relax in the sun with frozen cocktails and get myself ready for my new job that I would be starting on my return home.

-Chichen Itza is one of the key iconic ruins from the Mayan times, localted in the Yucatan Peninsula.
-The structure itself is very well preserved and which is also due to the fact that you can’t walk on it or touch it.
-As well as the famous pyramid there are various ruins around with an ancient sports court with hoops that reminded me of the Quidditch.
+Chichen Itza is one of the key iconic ruins from the Mayan times, located in the Yucatan Peninsula.
+The structure itself is very well preserved which is also due to the fact that you can’t walk on it or touch it.
+As well as the famous pyramid there are various ruins around including an ancient sports court with hoops that reminded me of a Quidditch pitch.

 The main attraction at Chichen Itza is the pyramid; El Castillo which is the focal point of the tourist attraction.
 There are 365 steps on all four sides of El Castillo, each step representing a day in the solar year.
-The pyramid is dedicated to the feathered serpent God, Kukulcan whose influence you can spot around the ruins with many serpents heads spotted around.
+The pyramid is dedicated to the feathered serpent God, Kukulcan whose influence you can spot throughout the ruins with many serpent heads spotted around.

-If you’re visiting Mexico then I would urge you to take a day trip to Chichen Itza.
-The journey is very long from most resorts & the site itself is frequently hot throughout the year, but if you’re interested in history and . culture then it is so worth it.
+If you’re visiting Mexico anytime soon then I would urge you to take a day trip to Chichen Itza.
+The journey is very long from most resorts & the site itself is mostly hot throughout the year, but if you’re interested in history and culture then it is so, so worth it.

 If you end up visiting please do let me know!